jazzband/tablib/README.rst

 Note that tablib *purposefully* excludes XML support.
 It always will.
 (Note: This is a joke.
 Pull requests are welcome.)

+**If you're interested in financially supporting Kenneth Reitz open source, consider [visiting this link](https://cash.me/$KennethReitz).
+Your support helps tremendously with sustainability of motivation, as Open Source is no longer part of my day job.**

 Overview
 --------